VGR: Visual Grounded Reasoning: Reasoning Data Pipeline

-In Figure~\ref{fig:response}, we visualize the responses of \method on the MMStar and ChartQA benchmarks. \method automatically and accurately locates target regions in the responses, generates correct reasoning based on the content within these regions, and ultimately provides accurate answers.
+In Figure~\ref{fig:response}, we visualize the responses of \method on the MMStar and ChartQA benchmarks trained with our data. \method automatically and accurately locates target regions in the responses, generates correct reasoning based on the content within these regions, and ultimately provides accurate answers.